Home Guides Best Crypto Wallets for November 2025 – Top Wallets Compared

 Here’s an overview of the required steps when using a hot wallet:

 • Step 2: Secure the Wallet.
-Depending on the wallet provider, you’ll likely be asked to choose a PIN/password or biometrics.
+You’ll likely be asked to choose a PIN/password or biometrics.
 Writing down the backup passphrase is also crucial.

 Follow these steps when using a cold wallet:

 • Step 1: Purchase a Hardware Wallet.
-First, you’ll need to purchase a hardware wallet directly from the manufacturer.
+Purchase a hardware wallet directly from the manufacturer.
 This ensures you’re buying a legitimate wallet that hasn’t been tampered with.

 • Step 2: Download the Wallet’s Software.
-Even cold wallets need software to execute transactions.
-For example, Ledger uses Ledger Live while Trezor has the Trezor suite.
 Ensure you’re downloading the software directly from the manufacturer’s website.

 • Step 3: Secure the Wallet.
 Now complete the security steps, such as choosing a PIN and writing down the backup passphrase.

-How to Check a Bitcoin Wallet is Safe
+How to Check a Crypto Wallet is Safe

 Safety should always be the priority when choosing the best wallet for crypto.